Episynlestes albicaudus

 commonly known as a southern whitetip.

 It is endemic to south-eastern Queensland and north-eastern New South Wales, where it inhabits streams and pools in rainforests.

-Episynlestes albicauda is a large, very slender damselfly, coloured a dull bronze-black with white markings.
+Episynlestes albicaudus is a large, very slender damselfly, coloured a dull bronze-black with white markings.
 It often perches with its wings outspread.

+Taxonomy

+The species was described by Robin Tillyard in 1913 as Synlestes albicauda.
+It is now placed in the genus Episynlestes, and the species name has been adjusted to albicaudus to match the masculine gender of the genus.

+Etymology

+The genus name Episynlestes is derived from the Greek ἐπί (epi, "upon", "over" or "additional to"), combined with Synlestes, a genus name derived from the Greek σύν (syn, "together") and Lestes, itself derived from the Greek λῃστής (lēstēs, "robber").

+The species name albicaudus is derived from the Latin albus ("white") and cauda ("tail"), referring to its long white appendages.